corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-output.md

 ## Console output

 By default, the TVU outputs to the console a short summary of what it is doing.
-If the TVU is run with valid parameters, the output is the following:
+If the TVU is run with valid parameters, the output is similar to the following:

 ```
 Starting
-Total Transactions: 8649
+Discovering transactions...
-Waiting for all transactions to be processed...
+	querying database, all transactions
+	transactions found: 8
+Processing transactions...
 ```

-The output is then suspended whilst the transactions are processed, until finally you see:
+The output is then suspended whilst the transactions are processed, until finally you see, for example:

 ```
-Success, All transactions processed.
+Processing completed
+	transactions expected: 8
+	transactions processed: 8
+	succeeded: 6
+	verification failed: 2
-Total time taken: 2001778ms
+	time taken: 382ms
 ```

 If a parameter is specified with an incorrect value, the TVU indicates what the problem is, for example: